Gigaspaces/xap-docs/site/content/xap/12.2/rn/fixed-issues.markdown

 # 12.2.1

+This service pack was released in November 2017.

 ## Improvements

 - {{% jira id="GS-13389" %}}: Lookup Service (LUS) enhancements to improve stability in environments with large clusters.